moayadeldin/deeptune/README.md

 *DeepTune* gives you also a wide flexible set of options to choose what you think would suit your case the best.
 The options are as follows:

-- **Transfer Learning Mode**: *DeepTune* currently supports applying partial fine-tuning or full fine-tuning.
+- **Transfer Learning Mode**: *DeepTune* currently supports applying partial fine-tuning or full fine-tuning for image and text pre-trained models.
 Only the added layers are updated during partial fine-tuning, while the rest of the model remains frozen.
 For full fine-tuning, the weights update is applied across the whole architecture.

 - **Supporting Parameter Efficient Fine-tuning (PeFT)**: PeFT techniques are usually referred in the literature as they are capable of providing performance improvements while being resource-efficient.
 In *DeepTune*, PeFT with Low-Rank Adaptation (LoRA) is supported for full fine-tuning.